 - Scheduling Your DMV Administrative Per Se Hearing

 Your temporary license will give you instructions on what to do, but the information listed there can be confusing and hard to interpret to the uninitiated.
 What we are requesting of the DMV is a "stay of the suspension and an Administrative Per Se Hearing."
 A stay allows you to continue to legally drive while waiting for the outcome of your hearing, even if the hearing date is past the 30-day limit on the pink slip you were given.
 As the hearing can be one to three months after the arrest date, you may well be waiting for a couple of months for a decision by the DMV to suspend your driving privileges or not.
-This wait time gives your DUI defense lawyer the ability to build a solid defense for your court case.
+This wait time gives your DUI defense lawyer extra time to build a solid defense for your court case, but it would be very inconvenient for you if you could not drive in the interim, so you definitely want a lawyer who knows how to extend the “pink slip date.”

 - Obtain a Copy of Your Police Report

 While scheduling your DMV hearing, our office will request a copy of the DUI portion of the police report.
-It is usually the case where we will be sent the police report about 10 days before your scheduled Administrative Per Se hearing.
+In most cases, we will be sent the police report about 10 days before your scheduled Administrative Per Se hearing.
 If your DUI involved a traffic accident, you or I may be able to get an accident report even earlier.

 The police report will be prime evidence used against you at your DMV hearing and/or trial, so it is important that your defense attorney has access to it as soon as possible.
 I send all my clients a copy of their police report so they can review it to better understand the charges filed and the evidence against us.
 The report will contain such information as: